alem-01/alem_public/subjects/flutter_piscine/trendingRepos/README.md

-## Introduction
+### Introduction

 Create an app, which shows a list of trending repositories on GitHub.
-You shuld use Firebase to implement a login redirect.
+You should use Firebase to implement a login redirect.
-Also see https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple#changenotifier for more info on state management.
+Also see [the link](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple#changenotifier) for more info on state management.

 - JSON serialization
 - List Tile, Infinite scroll (ListViewBuilder)